Freeman Catholic College

-Freeman Catholic College is an independent Roman Catholic co-educational secondary school located in Bonnyrigg Heights, a western suburb of Sydney, New South Wales, Australia.
+Freeman Catholic College is a Catholic Roman Catholic co-educational secondary school located in Bonnyrigg Heights, a western suburb of Sydney, New South Wales, Australia.

 The school was founded in 1985 and named after Cardinal Sir James Freeman, the sixth Roman Catholic Archbishop of Sydney.
-The college has a student population of approximately 1,250, with an average of 250 students in each grade from 7-10 and 200 in each grade from 11-12.
+With a teaching staff of 107, in April 2024, the college reports enrolment of approximately 1,360 students, with a student:teacher ratio 13:1.

 Overview

 Freeman students are placed into Pastoral Houses, each representing a significant person within the community.
 The Houses are: